scikit-rf/scikit-rf/doc/sphinx/source/tutorials/circuit_design.rst

 	delay_short(wb,90,'deg')

-This is how many of mwavepy's network compnents are made internally.
+This is how many of skrf's network compnents are made internally.

 To connect networks with more than two ports together, use the *connect()* function.
 You must provide the connect function with the two networks to be connected and the port indecies (starting from 0) to be connected.